 Phase 3 focuses development around the remodelling and extension of the Lock and Quay to create guest accommodation alongside a 100m2 Microbrewery relocated from the existing SAFE Hub.
 This phase will also involve the erection of additional residential accommodation including 27, 1 and 2 bedroom apartments.

-The final Phase (Phase 4) involves the creation of 80 apartments in an extra care facility – aimed at people 55 and over with some support needs.
+Phase 4 involves the creation of 80 apartments in an extra care facility – aimed at people 55 and over with some support needs.
 Not all details of this element of the development scheme have been finalised at this stage.

 Check out our latest news link for information on commenting on the masterplan.
 Comments will be accepted until consultation closes on at 5.00pm on 15th April 2020.
 Any comments received after the application submission will be discussed with directly with the Planning Department.